SkyTemple/c-of-time/rust/README.md

 You can find instructions in the repository's [contribution docs](https://github.com/UsernameFodder/pmdsky-debug/blob/master/docs/contributing.md).

-For quick testing, you can also add symbols to `../symbols/custom_[region].ld`, see the README.md in the parent directory for more information and the note above at `Updating symbol definitions and headers`.
+For quick testing, you can also add symbols to `../symbols/custom_[region].ld`.
+See the README.md in the parent directory and the note above Updating symbol definitions and headers for more information.

 ## Code size constraints